peterkhayes/inlineAB/README.md

     </abgoal>

 What's going on here?
-Anything wrapped in an `<abgoal>` tag is designated as a goal, and every time the user performs the action listed under `goal-action`, InlineAB sends a message to Google Analytics.
+Anything wrapped in an `<abgoal>` tag is designated as a goal, and every time the user performs the action listed under `goal-action`, inlineAB sends a message to Google Analytics.
 As with `<abtest>`, the tag will be erased almost immediately and leaves no trace on the page.

 ### 5. Optimize Your Everything <a name="optimize"></a>